 Five phases comprise the cell cycle:

 G0 phase—The resting phase (the cell has not started to divide).
 This step can last a few hours, a few days, a few years, or a lifetime.
 When the cell is signaled to reproduce, it moves to the next phase, G1.G1 phase—The cell readies to divide by manufacturing proteins necessary for reproduction.
 This phase lasts about 18-30 hours.S phase—The cell’s complement of genes made of DNA is copied so that when the cell divides, the new cell will have a copy of the genetic information.
-This phase lasts from 18-20 hours.G2 phase—Further protein synthesis occurs; this phase lasts from 2-10 hours.M phase—The cell splits into two new cells.
+This phase lasts from 18-20 hours.G2 phase—Further protein synthesis occurs; this phase lasts from 2-10 hours.M phase—The cell splits into 2 new cells.
 This phase lasts about 30-60 minutes.

 Normal, healthy cells go through the cell cycle in a regulated manner—as some cells are dividing and creating new cells, other cells are dying.
 Abnormal cells divide and reproduce uncontrollably, creating a mass of cells known as a tumor.